-Keeping on top of weeds in your garden can be quite a task, however using chemical weed killer isn’t always the friendliest solution for your garden.
+Keeping on top of weeds in your garden can be quite the task, however using chemical weed killer isn’t always the friendliest solution for your garden.

-Instead, why no try getting rid of weeds on your patio, pathways or driveway by using pure white rock salt or even food-grade table salt.
+Instead, why not try getting rid of weeds on your patio, pathways or driveway by using pure white rock salt or even food-grade table salt?
 When mixed with water and carefully poured as close to the weed’s route a possible, this is both a natural and effective way to kill weeds.

 If you try this method, do be sure not to do it too close to the plants that you’re wanting to maintain.

 Were you aware that the types of plants which grow in your garden can also contribute to the level of waste in your garden?

 When sourcing plants which are best suited to thrive in the British climate and which require little maintenance, native plants are a great choice.

 The benefit with native plants is that because they have been cultivated to grow in a particular location, this makes the plants a much more effective for proving shade, wind protection, wildlife habitats, not to mention the possibility to grow particular foods!

 6. Protect your tools